Jacob Stockdale had an awful cruel way of letting his family know about his Ireland debut

 The Lisburn native, who comes from a rugby-mad family, was one of eight uncapped players selected by Joe Schmidt to tour the United States and Japan during the summer.
 Along with Leinster lock James Ryan, Stockdale took to Test rugby with ease and scored a try on his debut, in New Jersey.

-The Ulster back did his family proud on that day but, earlier that week, he had them all fooled.
+The Ulster back did his family proud on the day of his Test debut but, earlier that week, he had them all fooled.
 He tells SportsJOE:

 "I knew what day and time the squad was going to be announced.
 My mum had been texting me the few days before it going, 'Have you heard?
 Have you heard?'